 Ultimately, setting the stage for their first romantic relationship.

 "These are some of the life experiences that were considered when writing “Descendants of Hagar.”
 It

 gives another perspective to the evolution of becoming a masculine woman."

 “Descendants of Hagar,” may be purchased online anywhere books are sold.
-If you would like an
+“Descendants of

-planning to read and/or study the novel purchase their E-books directly from the publisher AuthorHouse.
+or other groups planning to read and/or study the novel purchase their E-books directly from the publisher

-The price is the same, but each E-reader will have "real" page numbers, pages identical to both the
+AuthorHouse.
+The price is the same, but each E-reader will have "real" page numbers, pages identical to

 AuthorHouse E-reader note: